barretto-dev/index-scripts/README.md

 ## 2.2 Prepare development volumes (opcional)

-In case you want to develop on this aplication, is recommended to create volumes.
-First is necessary to clones the followers repositories:
+In case you want to develop on this application, is recommended to create volumes.
+First is necessary to clones the follows repositories:

 ```
 git clone https://github.com/barretto-dev/index-interface.git